buhrmi/buhrmi/README.md

 - [LiveStores](https://github.com/buhrmi/livestores)<br>
   LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time.
 These stores can be persisted locally for true offline-support.

+Together, this gives you:

+- Buttery smooth native-feeling navigation on mobile as well as browsers
+- Data-over-the-wire, locally cachable for offline-support
+- SSR support for search engine optimizations
+- All while using standard Rails controllers and actions, without having to develop an API
+- Easily testable and extremely maintainable code

+Intrigued?
+Reach out with your ideas to [hello@buhrmi.de](mailto:hello@buhrmi.de) to get started.

 ### Demo apps